 Your belly fat increases

 Testosterone plays a role in regulating body fat distribution, and low T levels can lead to an increase in belly fat.
 Belly fat is associated with several health risks, including heart disease and diabetes.
-Men with low T may also develop gynecomastia, which is enlarged breast tissue.
-Gynecomastia can occur when there is an imbalance of testosterone and oestrogen in the body.

-You face difficulties with concentration and memory
+You face difficulties with concentration and memory ("brain fog")

 Testosterone is essential for brain function and cognitive performance.
 Low T levels can impact concentration, memory, and cognitive function.